-- Step 1: Each institution with at least one invited swimmer who meets a Qualifying Standard for a relay event and properly entered that relay through the OME system will be eligible to participate in that relay. - Step 2: Each institution that meets the Qualifying Standard for a relay event and properly enters that relay through the OME system, but does not have any individual gualifiers selected to the championships, will be eligible to bring four institutionally funded relay swimmers to participate in that relay. - Each institution that is eligible to participate in a relay through Step 1, and each institution with at least four Step 3: invited swimmers (not to include invited divers), will be eligible to swim relay events in which they achieved a Provisional Standard, provided the relays were entered properly in the OME system. - Step 4: Institutions that have at least one invited swimmer and are eligible to swim relays through either Step 1 or Step 3 may bring up to four student-athletes to serve as uninvited relay swimmers.
+- Step 1: Each institution with at least one invited swimmer who meets a Qualifying Standard for a relay event and properly entered that relay through the OME system will be eligible to participate in that relay. - Step 2: Each institution that meets the Qualifying Standard for a relay event and properly enters that relay through the OME system, but does not have any individual qualifiers selected to the championships, will be eligible to bring four institutionally funded relay swimmers to participate in that relay.

+- Step 3: Each institution that is eligible to participate in a relay through Step 1, AND each institution with at least four invited swimmers (not to include invited divers), will be eligible to swim relay events in which they achieved a Provisional Standard, provided the relays were entered properly in the OME system. - Step 4: Institutions that have at least one invited swimmer AND are eligible to swim relays through either Step 1 or Step 3 may bring up to four student-athletes to serve as uninvited relay swimmers.
 Uninvited relay swimmers are student-athletes who were not invited to the championships in an individual event but can serve as relay alternates if needed.
 The following policies apply to uninvited relay swimmers: - Uninvited relay swimmers will not receive reimbursement from the NCAA (travel and per diem) for attending the championships. - Uninvited relay swimmers may participate as alternates on any relay for which an institution is eligible. - Uninvited relay swimmers must be eligible student-athletes who are listed on the team roster online. - Uninvited relay swimmers may not swim any individual events. - Institutions must designate any potential uninvited relay swimmers (up to four) by the time of registration.
 Only student-athletes who were invited in individual events or the designated uninvited relay swimmers (up to four) may be used as alternates for relays. - Uninvited relay swimmers will count toward the limit of 18 participants. - If an institution scratches a student-athlete after selections, that student-athlete cannot be used as an uninvited relay swimmer. - Step 5: The entry/confirmation process for relays will be as follows: - Coaches must enter all relays for which they want to be eligible to swim through the OME process by the appropriate deadlines.
 Coaches may enter the fastest relay time achieved by the institution.
-An institution may use an aggregate time as the seed time if that time is faster than its best actual performance.

-- The list of institutions eligible for each relay event will be posted at the same time as the list of selected swimmers in individual events. - Institutions must confirm all relays for which they are eligible and want to participate.
+An institution may use an aggregate time as the seed time if that time is faster than its best actual performance. - The list of institutions eligible for each relay event will be posted at the same time as the list of selected swimmers in individual events. - Institutions must confirm all relays for which they are eligible and want to participate.
 Confirmations must be emailed to the NCAA liaison by 5 p.m.
-Eastern time one week after the eligible list of institutions is posted. - NOTE: Institutions that are eligible for relays are not required to swim the four student-athletes who achieved the relay standard.
+Eastern time one week after the eligible list of institutions is posted (March 9 for women and March 16 for men). - NOTE: Institutions that are eligible for relays are not required to swim the four studentathletes who achieved the relay standard.

-Detailed instructions for entering relays will be posted online (ncaa.org, Championships, Division I Swimming and Diving) in January.
+Detailed instructions for entering relays will be posted online at ncaa.org.
 Coaches eligible for relay events will also receive a reminder email from the NCAA to confirm which relays in which they intend to swim.

-Qualifying and Provisional Standard relay times are available on the NCAA website (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving).
+Qualifying and Provisional Standard relay times are available at ncaa.org.